Coderz75/Slackerz-CPP-Package/README.md

 First, of course, you have to install a compiler, (for example [MSYS2](https://www.msys2.org/)) - follow the steps there

-If you are using linux you likely already have a compiler installed, try checking by running
+If you are using linux you likely already have a compiler installed, try checking by running:

       g++ --version
+      gdb --version
       clang --version

-If you get an error on both, you need to install a compiler
+If you get an error on all three of them, you need to install a compiler.

 Make sure you added the directory to your path